moliver28/research-handbook/content/job-families/marketing/marketing-operations-manager.md

 - Demonstrated experience designing an innovative marketing technology stack.
 - Proven experience with change management and organizational transformation.
 - Familiarity with our tech stack is a strong plus.
-- BA or equivalent experience.
-- Leadership at GitLab.
 - Ability to use GitLab.

 #### Career Ladder